Meet our Faculty

 Recently, she performed with Hula troupe ‘Tropical Dance Society’ – in Polynesian, Maori and Tahitian styles.
 She also taps with an advanced competitive tap group in Edmonton under Debbie England and has choreographed for the 'Vixens' Edmonton based adults heels troupe.
 Michelle has trained in New York, Vancouver, Las Vegas, Auckland and Los Angeles.
 While living in New York, she choreographed a summer production of “Grease”.
 She later moved to New Zealand to teach design at a technical college and continued to dance at Central City Dance.

-She is certified in of Acrobatic Arts M3, TADA Hand Balancing Foundations and M1, Alixa Flexibility M4, Progressing Ballet Technique and studies Pilates and yoga.
+She is certified in of Acrobatic Arts M3, Aerial Arts, TADA Hand Balancing Foundations and M1, Alixa Flexibility M4, Progressing Ballet Technique and studies Pilates and yoga.
 Michelle runs a summer intensive in acrodance and teaches acrobatics, jazz, ballet, lyrical and contemporary during the year.

 Michelle also works at local elementary schools and for the City of Edmonton educating youth on creative moment and multiple dance styles.
 She loves introducing dance to students from all backgrounds and experience.
-This fall she begins teaching at MacEwan University.
+This fall she continues teaching at MacEwan University.

 Danica Marlow began her dance training in a small, rural Alberta community.
 She moved to Edmonton to continue her dance education at the Edmonton School of Ballet, where she completed her Advanced II Cecchetti International exam, as well as receiving her Associate Diploma teaching certificate in the Cecchetti method.
 Throughout her training, Danica had the good fortune to learn from many renowned artists, such as Anita Young, Glenn Gilmour, Kate Simmons, Nancy and Murray Kilgour, Laurence Menotti-Chevennement, and Francois Chevennement.
 In 2001, Danica joined the Teacher Training Program at ESB, receiving her Associate and Associate Diploma teaching qualifications through the Cecchetti Society of Canada, and her certificate of Applied Anatomy and Physiology for Dancers.
-In 2016, Danica completed the Progressing Ballet Technique program and is currently working toward becoming certified in through the Royal Academy of Dance.
+In 2016, Danica completed the Progressing Ballet Technique program and is also certified in through the Royal Academy of Dance.

 In 2005, Danica joined Citie Ballet, where she performed classical repertoire including Princess Aurora and Princess Florine from Sleeping Beauty, and variations from Paquita.
 She had many original roles created for her and worked with many guest choreographers.
 Two of her favourite roles to perform were Carmen, from Francois Chevennement's original production of Carmen, and Solitude from Mother, Do Not Cry, and original work created for her by Waldemar Bartkowski.
 Danica has been a guest artist with Shumka and Mile Zero.

-Tara’s ability to work with children is inspiring.
+Kaitlyn's ability to work with children is inspiring.
 Her students find her positive rewarding and fun.

 Shyia has been training with Vince Akinyode and EyeCandyCompany all her life as well as many other amazing instructors.
 She has won numerous awards and scholarships and was recently been awarded the BuildABeastExperience scholarship with Immabeast for their coveted Los Angeles event.